 The CSV data resembles the information in the Buyer Intent Insights table, including the headquarter location of the company, the number of pageviews per signal, the Buying Stage and Activity Level, and the date of the most recent Buyer Intent signal for your product.

-The “direct_pageviews” column aggregates product profile and sponsored content pageviews to highlight the number of signals that do not feature competitor products.
+The “direct_pageviews” column aggregates product profile, pricing, and sponsored content pageviews to highlight the number of signals that do not feature competitor products.